WHAT IS PHYSIOTHERAPY?

 We can liaise with your GP as required if other management options, investigations or if a referral to a consultant is required.

-All Physiotherapy appointments are with either Lindsey, Pete, Hannah and Debs, who are specialist musculoskeletal Chartered Physiotherapists with over 40 years combined experience.
+All Physiotherapy appointments are with either Chris Noble, John Dickson and Mark Henderson who are specialist musculoskeletal Chartered Physiotherapists with over 40 years combined experience.

 We will take time to listen to you, which in turn helps us understand what is happening and therefore diagnose the problem accurately.
 From here we will then give you a concise treatment and management plan, working towards your needs and goals.
 So whether you need to return to work and sport again, or simply want to get up and down the stairs easier, we will help you achieve your goals.